tuphan-dn/crypto-gears/README.md

 Desig is assuming the execution enviroment is Honest-but-Curious where holders act correctly following the Desig protocol.
 However, they will try to gain advantages to learn the others' secrets.

 With this assumption, Desig is secure.

+Plus, to precomute the derived key of each holders, they must know who will join in the signature process in advance.
+In other words, The procotol requires a pre-signature round to commit who will join the process.

 # How to test?